Efficient Anomaly Detection Using Self-Supervised Multi-Cue Tasks: Conclusion and Future Work

 We explore in this paper more efficient pretext tasks and show that a combination of a colorization and a puzzle task with intra-piece tint rotation subtasks provides the best anomaly detection performances.
 We also show the importance of different out-of-distribution functions along with their fusion functions.
 Finally, we provide a more comprehensive evaluation protocol than previously used datasets in the anomaly detection literature.
 It presents more challenging datasets and covers object, style and local anomalies.
 Our method outperforms state-of-the-art, including a semi-supervised method, on most of the fine-grained datasets.

 For future work we could explore other generative pretext tasks such as image reconstruction.
 As in the colorization task, only a part of the image mostly covering the normal object would be destroyed.
-Moreover we could reframe our method into a two-stage anomaly detection.
+Furthermore, generative tasks such as our current colorization could be used to locate anomalies using the pixel-wise error.
+Finally we could reframe our method into a two-stage anomaly detection.
 In a first step, representations would be learned solving our pretext re-colorization, jigsaw puzzle and intra-piece tint rotation detection tasks.
 Then we could separately train a OC-SVM on the concatenation of representations from the puzzle and colorization encoder.
-Finally, we could further evaluate our model with differently sized backbones and measure the impact on each of our three pretext tasks.
+We could further evaluate our model with differently sized backbones and measure the impact on each of our three pretext tasks.